-The City of Milton’s Water, Street, and Surface Water Division is comprised of seven fulltime employees, one of which is the supervisor of the division.
+The City of Milton’s Surface Water Division is comprised of three full-time employees, one of which is the supervisor of the division.

 Additionally, the City employs one Stormwater Compliance Inspector.
 This position is a result of the Department of Ecology’s National Pollutant Discharge Elimination System (NPDES) Western Washington Phase II Municipal Stormwater Permit.

 The City of Milton created a Surface Water Drainage Utility to provide the services necessary to address surface water issues.
 This division responds to citizen requests, plans for capital improvements, manages projects, and provides inspection services for construction within City right-of-ways and easements.
 Fees are assessed to properties based on their respective contribution to surface water drainage, based on the amount of impervious surface area for a given site.

 Commercial drainage rates are based on ESUs (Equivalent Service Units):

 1 ESU = 2800 square feet of impervious surface = $15.50

 Residential drainage rates are based on a tiered system.
 The percentage of impervious area as a function of the total property area determines which tier the property will be billed under.
 Rates are as follows: